PBS Budget to Grow, Despite Federal Cuts

-PBS’s budget will expand from about $172 million this year to $224 million for the fiscal year 1997, the largest jump in its history.
+The service’s budget will expand from about $172 million this year to $224 million for the fiscal year 1997.

 The public broadcasting industry receives about 14 percent of its total income from federal funding.
 The 1996 budget of $276 million is 13.4 percent less than what Congress had originally promised, a result of deficit-cutting efforts.

 Aggressive recruitment of corporate sponsors, new funding partnerships with Reader’s Digest and others, and creative moneymaking ventures like PBS stores are helping bridge the gap caused by federal cuts.

 ``As distribution venues have expanded, there are new ways to get our content to people, whether it’s online or CD-Roms,″ she said. ``We have to be entrepreneurial.″